 The Office operates within an environment of constant change with ever shifting priorities.
 Recent key changes directly affecting the Office include new professional assurance and accounting standards for non-financial and financial work, the continued impact of the amalgamation of the professional accountancy profession on staff training and employment opportunities, a robust job market for professional and training accountants, and fiscal pressures across government.
+In addition, the COVID-19 pandemic has impacted how we plan and conduct our work, and communicate with government agencies and each other.

 The Office carries out both financial and non-financial audits.
 Approximately 20% of the Office's work relates to non-financial audits.
-Besides training staff to become professional accountants and strategically contracting expertise for its non-financial work, the Office must attract and retain staff with diverse skill sets (e.g., financial, IT, internal control systems, performance management, governance, risk management).
+Besides training staff to become professional accountants and strategically contracting expertise for its performance audits, the Office must attract and retain staff with diverse skill sets (e.g., financial, IT, internal control systems, performance management, governance, risk management).